 A former combat medic, Camaro has a hazy past outside of her service in Afghanistan and Iraq.
 She was decorated with the Silver Star after a bloody attack in Afghanistan, during which she nearly died saving her fellow soldiers under heavy fire.
-But it wasn’t too much longer afterward that she left the army, a place where she seemed destined to spend the rest of her working years.
+But it wasn’t too much longer afterward that she left the army.
 The exact reason for her discharge is not yet clear.
 Rest assured, if the other parts of Camaro‘s life are any indicator, the motivation for mustering out is another, darker layer to a woman with many layers already.

 Camaro is not a traditional heroine, and that’s the way it ought to be.
 The action-thriller genre has long been dominated by giant, musclebound macho men with bulletproof pecs, who wander into town, squash the bad guys and get the girl.
 Readers deserve something fresher, and Camaro delivers.
 From the very beginning, Camaro has confounded expectations attached to female thriller leads, much to the delight of her fans.

 In The Night Charter (link), we find Camaro the skipper of her own fishing boat in Miami.
 She looks out for no one but herself, wanting no attention or attachments.
 The life she has is a quiet one, with no expectation it will ever change.
 But change comes calling in the form of an ex-con desperate to book a one-night charter in the deep waters off the Florida coast, a charter which leads to a far more complicated situation involving Cuban dissidents in Florida and in the communist nation itself.
 The situation only gets worse once an amoral crook sees an opportunity to get rich from a pile of dead bodies.